 - G8.1 Examiners/assessors are required to declare any close personal or business relationship with a student which could reasonably question the impartiality of the examining/assessment process.
-The Chair of the Assessment Board will determine the most appropriate action in such cases. - G8.2 Module Assessment Boards - G8.2.1 Each School will operate Module Assessment Boards for all modules assigned to that School.
-Membership will comprise the Head of School or nominee (Chair) and academic staff, including those from partner institutions, associated with the delivery of the modules. - G8.2.2 The quorum for Module Assessment Boards shall be the attendance of the Head of School or nominee (Chair) and an internal examiner able to report fully on all results for each module considered by the Board.
-Attendance at all boards should be kept to a minimum and should not involve all staff teaching on each module. - G8.2.3 Where a module runs solely at a Partner Institution, the University may delegate to the Partner Institution the operation of the Module Assessment Board. - G8.2.4 It is the responsibility of the Module Assessment Board to determine the mark/grade achieved by each student in individual modules and to make recommendations to the appropriate Course Assessment Board in relation to reassessment and compensation. - G8.2.5 Marks/grades determined by Module Assessment Boards shall not be subject to revision by other Boards.
+The Chair of the Assessment Board will determine the most appropriate action in such cases. - G8.2.1 It is the responsibility of the School to determine the mark/grade achieved by each student in individual modules through Module Assessment Boards and to make recommendations to the appropriate Course Assessment Board in relation to reassessment and compensation. - G8.2.2 Marks/grades determined by Module Assessment Boards shall not be subject to revision by other Boards.